-Our lives and outlook, and those of our children, are fast being shaped by digital.
+Our lives and outlook, and those of our children, are fast being shaped by the digital world.
 These changes are unplanned, largely unregulated and already happening.
 This, warns Adam Thilthorpe, leaves us reliant on the ethical fortitude of developers.
-He says we urgently need a clear ethical framework for digital innovation.

 Or is the opposite true?
 It is said that true digital natives can clearly distinguish the difference between human interaction, simple voice recognition and even natural language understanding.
 But do we really believe that?

 It’s not just about being polite.
 According to a NSPCC/Children’s Commissioner report, 40% of 11 year-olds ‘sext’, and with half of 11-16 year- olds reporting seeing online pornography.
 How can that be good for the future of human interpersonal relationships?

 What role do all of us, parents, educators and regulators have?
 We’re seeing the daily use of biometrics at our borders and in our courts.
 Police forces are experimenting with AI software that can interpret images, match faces and analyse patterns of communication, all with the aim of speeding up the examination of mobiles.
 These are not planned changes, these are in use, here, now.
 Do you remember being asked if you wanted, let alone consented to, these incremental but important changes to the way that we conduct our lives?
 No, me neither.
 Yet step by technical step, we are seeing a change to the fundamental relationship between citizen and state.
 Instead of presumed innocent are we now simply all un-convicted people?